Use your Angle Grinder as a Sander

 When you need to remove or sand a lot of surface wood away, turning your angle grinder into a sander is the easiest and most cost effective way to do it.

+Using a sander is the easiest way to remove a lot of excess material.
 To turn your angle grinder into a sander you're going to need some Flap Discs.
 These discs are specifically designed for use on an angle grinder, and make sanding away lots of surface area a breeze.

 Not only do flap discs make sanding easier - they make it more cost effective.
 A single Tork Craft Flap Disc costs around R26.00 at Builders and hardware stores, and you'll get far more out of a flap disc than you will a regular (Velcro) sanding disc.